 Is it possible to build a model, which will perform automatic assignment of a given person to one of personality type basing on a set of well diagnosed examples?
 To solve this question several data sets were collected and classified by psychologists.
 In this article two of those sets have been considered, the first with 27 classes and the second with 28 classes.
 Each case has 14 features determined from over 550 questions of MMPI test.
 Some classes concern men, and other women only.
-Each case can be classified as normal or belong to a disease such as neurosis, psychopathy, schizophrenia, delusions, psychosis, etc. Data sets consists of 1027 and 1167 examples respectively for 27 and 28 classes sets.
-Figure 4 shows the learning of one single class, displaying the changes of accuracy and the number of neurons.
+Each case can be classified as normal or belong to a disease such as Figure 3: Curves shows the accuracy and the number of neurosis, psychopathy, schizophrenia, delusions, psychosis, etc. Data sets consists of ^{unit} of time is a single learning pair presentation.]